Donald Trump has left the world stage. Few will miss him

 As best we know, no G20 participants told Trump to his virtual face that his time is up, and no one here will write him off until he is finally gone.

-But he seemed to make the point himself as the G20 wrapped and the King delivered the final communique while surrounded by leaders in their zoom boxes, Trump was not in his chair -- instead a disinterested underling, an apparent final gesture of contempt.
+But he seemed to make the point himself as the G20 wrapped and the King delivered the final communique while surrounded by leaders in their zoom boxes, Trump was not in his chair -- instead an uninterested underling, in an apparent final gesture of contempt.

 For many Trump's exit from the top table of global decision-making will be a welcome break from four stormy years of bullying and lies.
 The metaphor was completed during the final G20 communique.